tiagomonteiro0715/Bidirectional-LSTM-for-heart-failure-prediction/README.md

 Mathematically, this is called the [Universal approximation theorem](https://en.wikipedia.org/wiki/Universal_approximation_theorem)

-In the notebooks, essecially, we are building an universally approximator based on those 11 features that predict the chance of heart failure.
+In the notebook, essecially, we are building an universally approximator based on those 11 features that predict the chance of heart failure.

 ### Why you used the technologies you used?